Deepak5j/E-Diagnostics/README.md

 # e-diagnostics
-My industrial trainig project.
+### Industrial Trainig Project.
-Dynamic website in JEE
+* Dynamic website
+* JEE

-dynamic website to facilitate the jobs in diagnostics center
+* website to facilitate the jobs in diagnostics center